Fentanyl Detox & Treatment

 Sadly, illegal Fentanyl use is increasing rapidly, due to its very high potency in comparison to other opiates, and comparatively cheap production costs.

-Fentanyl is around 50 times more potent than heroin, and delivers a very rapid, short-lived, spike in euphoria levels, followed by a quick “crash” phase, leaving users quickly seeking more.
+Fentanyl is up 30-50 times more potent than morphine and heroine, and delivers a very rapid, short-lived, spike in euphoria levels, followed by a quick “crash” phase.
+(2)

 Forms of Illegal Fentanyl

-- Combined with other opiates, such as oxycodone, hydrocodone, or methadone.
+Combined with other opioid drugs, such as oxycodone, hydrocodone, or methadone.

-Naturally, drugs mixed with heroin do not undergo a standard process.
+Naturally, street drugs mixed with heroin do not undergo a standard process.

 The amount of Fentanyl mixed with street heroin is unpredictable, and will vary dramatically, in each individual situation.